fluttercommunity/get_it/README.md

 ## Passing Parameters to factories

-In some cases its handy if you could pass changing values to factories when calling `get()`.
+In some cases it's handy if you could pass changing values to factories when calling `get()`.
 For that there are two variants for registering factories:

 ```dart
 /// registers a type so that a new instance will be created on each call of [get] on that type based on